newviewmedia/new-view-media/index.md

   title: Where are we located?
   photo: milk-street.jpg
   content: NewView.Media HQ is located in the Cambridge Innovation Center’s 50 Milk
-    Street building, where we are surrounded by a world class entrepreneurial community.
+    Street building, where we are surrounded by a world class and award-winning entrepreneurial community.
 We welcome collaborators to swing by our space for ideation sessions, filming content or to discuss your video strategy.
 process-row2:
   title: What's Our Process?
   photo: tom-on-water.jpg